 I know I didn’t touch on every aspect of my journey, like Confession or the Magisterium, the Pope, and his authority.
-Discuss those things as I go forward with my ministry will come.
+Discussion of those things as I go forward with my ministry will come.

 My conversion was not instantaneous.
-It was and continues to be a wonderful journey.
+It was and continues to be a wonderful ongoing journey.

-And as I look back on it now, I really believe that the little ‘Hail Mary‘ I quietly whispered so long ago was that moment when Mary was granted permission to pray for me and to help lead me into the Catholic Church.
+And as I look back on it now, I really believe that the little ‘Hail Mary‘ I quietly whispered so long ago was that moment when a small opening in my heart was presnted to her.
+This was her invitaion to pray for me and to help lead me into the beauty and Truth of the Catholic Church.